tj-actions/branch-names/README.md

 ## Features
-- Retrieve the current branch name without any prefix
+- Retrieve the current branch name without any prefix. (e.g. 'refs/heads/main' -> 'main')
-- Retrieve the current tag with an option to strip the "v" prefix
+- Retrieve the current tag with an option to strip the "v" prefix (e.g. 'refs/tags/v1.0.0' -> 'v1.0.0' OR '1.0.0')
 - Detect actions triggered by non default branches
 - Detect actions triggered by the default branch